You may have heard of the body’s biological clock before, but what about the Chinese body clock?

 It’s worth noting that there’s little scientific research behind whether the Chinese body clock is accurate, as well as whether prescribing to these 2-hour time intervals can help maximize your organ use.

 That being said, this doesn’t mean that the body is missing an internal clock.
-There’s an ample amount of research that supports the notion that the human body has a biological clock, which affects everything from sleep to athletic performance.
+There’s an ample amount of research that supports the notion that the human body has a biological clock, which affects everything from

 The Chinese body clock focuses on different organs within the body, as well as qi, or energy.
 It’s believed that by using specific organs at certain times of the day, you can make the most of your body and harness your qi when it’s at its peak.